-109 Most recently, two studies have used the UK Climate Projections (UKCP18) to advance understanding of the 110 drivers of the wintertime co-occurrence of potential flooding and extreme wind in GB, present and future.
-111 Bloomfield et al (2024) used 30 pre-defined weather types in the regional UKCP18 simulations (12 km spatial 112 resolution) and a GB hydrological model to assess the meteorological drivers of joint wind and high flow 113 extremes.
-For 1-day windows, using population-weighted severity indices, they found cyclonic weather types typical, and also confirmed the positive phase of the North Atlantic Oscillation (NAO+) as an associated state 114 115 (Hillier et al., 2020).
-At a seasonal timescale they also demonstrated a future increase in years that will be both 116 wet and windy.
-Manning et al (2024) used the convection permitting UKCP18 local (spatial resolution of 2.2 km) 117 to investigate the role of storm track position and jet stream on the co-occurrence of wind and rain extremes.
-118 For individual storm events in mid-winter (December-February) they ascribed future change in co-occurrence 119 to predominantly thermodynamic causes (i.e. warmer and therefore wetter) supported by a southerly 120 disposition of the jet stream.
-Both papers find a 4-fold increase in short-duration joint events (i.e. \leq 1-day) 121 into the future.
+Two recent studies have used the UK Climate Projections to advance understanding of the drivers of the wintertime co-occurrence of potential flooding and extreme wind in GB, present and future.
+Bloomfield et al (2024) used 30 pre-defined weather patterns from the 12 km horizontal resolution regional simulations of this model (hereafter UKCP18r) and a GB hydrological model to assess the meteorological drivers of joint wintertime wind and high flow extremes.
+For 1-day windows, using population-weighted severity indices, they found cyclonic weather types typical, and also confirmed the positive phase of the North Atlantic Oscillation (NAO+) as an associated state (Hillier et al., 2020).
+At seasonal timescales Bloomfield et al (2024) also demonstrated a future increase in years that will be both wet and windy (c. $\times 3$, p < 0.05).
+Manning et al (2024) used the convection permitting UKCP local (2.2 km horizontal resolution) to investigate the role of storm track position and jet stream on the co-occurrence of wind and rain extremes.
+For individual storm events in midwinter (December-February) they ascribed future change in co-occurrence to predominantly thermodynamic causes (i.e. warmer and therefore wetter conditions) supported by a more southerly jet stream position during those storms.
+Both papers find a 4-fold increase in short-duration joint events (i.e. \leq 1-day) into the future.

-123 This work builds on and adds to these studies in a number of unique ways.
-Using high flows rather than 124 precipitation, it quantifies the co-occurrence of events (E) within multi-hazard episodes (ε) spanning daily to 125 seasonal (i.e. Δt = 1-180 days long) from October to March in the UKCP18 regional data (1981-1999, 2061-126 2079).
-It uses high flows as they do not simply arise from precipitation in individual storms, so the causative 127 storm(s) might differ in character as might context (e.g. soil saturation) and associated jet stream dynamics.
-It examines the role of the jet stream in more detail, primarily by investigating the role of seasonality (i.e. the 128 129 time-distribution of events within the winter).
-To do this it employs an accessible index that is widely used to 130 characterise the latitude and strength of the North Atlantic jet (Woolings et al., 2010), with the intention of 131 facilitating future inter-comparison between climate models.
-Finally, to give real-world relevance, and for 132 technical reasons related to how the severity indices are built for longer time windows (see Section 2.2), it

-- 133 develops an approach (dwECA) using dynamically positioned time windows to reflect how these multi-event 134 windy episodes with high river flows (Δt = 1-180 days) are actually experienced. - 135
+Our work here provides several unique contributions to this research area.
+Using high flows rather than precipitation, it quantifies the co-occurrence of events (E) within multi-hazard episodes (ε) spanning daily to seasonal durations (i.e. Δt = 1-180 days long) from October to March in the UKCP18 regional data (1981-1999, 2061-2079).
+It uses high flows as they do not simply arise from precipitation in individual storms, so the causative storm(s) might differ in character as might antecedent conditions (e.g. soil saturation) and associated jet stream dynamics.
+It examines more deeply the role of the jet stream, primarily by investigating the role of seasonality (i.e. the time-distribution of events within the winter).
+To do this it employs an accessible index that is widely used to characterise the latitude and strength of the North Atlantic jet (Woollings et al., 2010), which will enable future inter-comparison between climate models.
+Finally, to give real-world relevance it develops an Event Coincidence Analysis approach using dynamically positioned time windows (dwECA) to reflect how these multi-event windy episodes coincident with high river flows (Δt = 1-180 days) are experienced societally.